-Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (3)(4) Securities Beneficially Owned, Controlled or Directed (1) Greg Ferron Ontario, Canada Vice President Corporate Development n/a Vice President of Treasury Metals since 2011, prior thereto Head of Global Mining, Business Development and Senior Listings Manager of Toronto Stock Exchange and TSX-V. 134,000 Dennis Gibson Ontario, Canada Chief Financial Officer n/a Mr. Gibson is the Chief Financial Officer of the Company since July 1, 2010.
-He is the CFO of Laramide Resources Ltd. since 2006, prior thereto Vice-President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc.; former Chief Financial Officer of Aquiline Resources Inc. (2006- 2009); Current CFO of Javelina Resources Ltd. 116,357
+Name and Municipality of Residence Position with the Company Director Since Principal Occupation during the five preceding years (3)(4) Securities Beneficially Owned, Controlled or Directed (1) Greg Ferron Vice President n/a Vice President of Treasury 164,100 Ontario, Canada Corporate Development Metals since 2011.
+Mr. Ferron is also the VP Corporate Development for Laramide Resources Ltd. Prior thereto Head of Global Mining, Business Development and Senior Listings Manager of Toronto Stock Exchange and TSX-V. Dennis Gibson Chief n/a Mr. Gibson is the Chief 91,357 Ontario, Canada Financial Officer Financial Officer of the Company since July 1, 2010.
+He is also the CFO of Laramide Resources Ltd. since 2006, prior thereto Vice-President, Chief Financial Officer and Corporate Secretary of Vector Intermediaries Inc.; former Chief Financial Officer of Aquiline Resources Inc. (2006-2009).

-(1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective nominees individually.

-- (2) Member of the Company's audit committee. - (3) Member of the Company's compensation committee.

-(4) Based on information provided by the individuals.
+- (1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective nominees individually. - (2) Member of the Company's audit committee. - (3) Member of the Company's compensation committee. - (4) Based on information provided by the individuals.

-As a group, the directors and executive officers of the Company beneficially own, control or direct, or exercise control or direction, directly or indirectly, over 6,216,014 Common Shares representing approximately 11.8% of the Company's total issued and outstanding Common Shares.
+As a group, the directors and executive officers of the Company beneficially own, control or direct, or exercise control or directly or indirectly, over 9,349,853 Common Shares representing approximately 12.7% of the Company's total issued and outstanding Common Shares.